oxarbitrage/documentation/understanding_market_engine.md

 ## Market Pegged Assets

-Users of the bitshares blockchain can also create Market Pegged Assets(MPAs) that can follow the value of a conventional asset like the USD or the SP500 .
+Users of the bitshares blockchain can also create Market Pegged Assets(MPAs) that can follow the value of a conventional underlying asset like the USD or the SP500 .
 In this kind of asset the creator will whitelist one or several feed producers that will fed the system with external underlying asset prices.

 ## Smartcoin